JoeBumm/Koreader-Menu-customizer/README.md

 # Menu Disabler Plugin for KOReader

 ## Overview
-This plugin allows you to customize KOReader's menu system by hiding specific menus and plugins.
-It helps streamline your reading experience by removing unnecessary menu items while protecting critical functions like plugin management.
+KOReader’s interface can feel cluttered or overwhelming, especially for new users.
+This plugin lets you customize the menu system by hiding any menu items you don’t need, helping you streamline your reading experience and focus on what matters most.

 ## Installation
 1. Download the plugin ZIP file from the [Releases page](https://github.com/JoeBumm/menu_customizer.koplugin/releases/)